PriyanshuPraneet/PriyanshuPraneet/README.md

 # 💫 About Me:
 Pre-final year Computer Science student | Cochin University of Science and Technology<br>Passionate about continuous learning and innovation.
-Driven to create impactful solutions that simplify everyday life, one step at a time.<br><br>I am currently learning Data Science - Analytics, Machine Learning
+Driven to create impactful solutions that simplify everyday life, one step at a time.<br><br>

 ## 🌐 Socials: